josh-works/futbol/csv_exploration_lesson/readme.md

 I'll use `curl` to download the given file.
 I don't always remember the exact syntax for `curl` commands, so I'll do `tldr curl` and see that I want to use:

 ```
+tldr curl
 mkdir csv_exploration_lesson
 curl https://data.cityofnewyork.us/api/views/25th-nujf/rows.csv?accessType=DOWNLOAD -o csv_exploration_lesson/popular_baby_names.csv
 ```

+You can also just visit the URL, download the file, and drag the CSV from your downloads folder to some sort of `/data` folder available in this repository.

 Commit for the above: `de569db`